fgalliat/BasicAr/README.md

 to compile on a g++ linux env. w/ ncurses+SDL2 installed,<br/>
 so you can test BASIC directly on your computer (hardw support is still in progress...)<br/>
 <br/>
-Already have Sound & VGAText emulated (see subComponent/RPIDisplay).
+Already have FS, Sound & VGAText emulated (see subComponent/RPIDisplay).
 ![The XtsuBasic Emulated](./docs/VideoCard/emulation/X11emul.png "The Xts-uBasic Emulated on X11...")
 <br/>